Dxic/sentinel-fraud-detector/README.md

 step, signing still proves intent and gives you an audit trail, but doesn't by itself stop an unauthorized POST to the webhook URL.

-## Presenting the Safety Story to Judges

-Worth stating explicitly during your demo: the KeeperHub action in this walkthrough sends the emergency-response transfer to a **safe wallet you control**, not a burn/dead address.
-This is a deliberate choice: the point of the "execute onchain" step is fund *recovery*, not fund destruction.
-Emphasizing this distinguishes the agent as thinking about user fund safety end-to-end, not just detection theater.

 ## Known Limitations / Next Steps